laughinghan/node_intro/README.md

 Express web server, but I don't want to have to explain how that would work, you can learn how to do that on your own (with Promises, for example).
-We're just gonna connect to MongoDB first, and only do all that Express stuff once we've got our connection to MongoDB, so `index.js` looks like this now:
+We're just gonna connect to MongoDB first, and only do all that Express stuff once we've got our connection to MongoDB, so `index.js` looks like this now (the `mongoUri` line is [from the Heroku tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#using-mongodb)):
 ```js
 var fs = require('fs');
 var express = require('express');